 Online coursework utilizes the Canvas learning management system, typically in an asynchronous format.
 Applicants must hold an associate degree in computer science or a related field for consideration.

-Weber State University is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Weber State University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 The BS in computer science program is accredited by the Computing Accreditation Commission of ABET, Inc.

 5. California State University – Monterey Bay